The Ultimate Guide To The Bar Model: How To Teach It And Use It In KS1 And KS2

 Why use the bar model method in maths?

-Bar modelling is much used in Singapore and Asian Maths textbooks and is a key maths mastery technique used by schools at all stages of the national curriculum.
+Bar modelling is much used in Singapore and Asian Maths textbooks and is an essential part of the mastery maths approach used by schools at all stages of the national curriculum.

 By using the bar method to visualise problems, pupils are able to tackle any kind of number problem or complex word problem.

-Once a child is secure in their use of bar modelling for the four operations and can conceptualise its versatility, they can start to use it to visualise many other maths topics and problems.
+Once a child is secure in their use of bar modelling for the four operations and can conceptualise its versatility, they can start to use it to visualise many other maths topics and problems, such as statistics and data handling.

 The Singapore Bar Model Method

-Despite being called the ‘Singapore maths model’, the Singapore bar model (like most of the maths mastery approach) is based heavily on the work of Bruner, Dienes and Bishop about the best way to help children learn.
 Bar models act as a ‘bridge’ between the concrete, pictorial and abstract (CPA in maths); once children are secure with using pictorial versions of their concrete materials, they can progress to using bars as visual representations.
-Read more here about concrete pictorial abstract.

 Bars are a more abstract way of representing amounts, making the transition to using wholly abstract numbers significantly less difficult.

 The Part Whole Method

 Also known as the ‘part part whole’ method or the comparison model, this kind of bar model uses rectangles to represent the known and unknown quantities as parts of a whole.
 This is an excellent method to help pupils represent the very common ‘missing number’ problems.

 This can be done in two ways: